 Fees shall be paid within ____ days (to specify) from receipt of the invoice.

-The invoice shall be issued according to the agreed schedule __________________ (quarterly/semi-annually/annually or upon achievement of progressive milestones) based on amounts accrued in the relevant period, on the basis of a specific invoicing request from the Sponsor.
+The invoice shall be issued according to the agreed schedule __________________ (quarterly/semi-annually/annually or upon achievement of progressive milestones) based on amounts accrued in the relevant period.
+Invoices shall be based on a statement submitted by the Sponsor and sent by email to following address, fatturazionestudiclinici@humanitas.it

+Notwithstanding, the statement issued by CRO/Sponsor towards ICH for the subsequent invoice, shall bear patient ID, visit description, execution data and amount (as per as per part 1) and ICH code with procedures description (as per part 2).
+Statement must exactly reflect the information as per the Agreement.

+Communication related invoices must be sent to the following address

+Sponsor, (insert for sponsor)

+Institution